uncefact/project-crm/website/docs/pilots/CRM-requirements.md

 ## Project Context

-Some words about how this project fit together with and complements other UN work
+Some words about how this project fits together with and complements other UN work

 * UN SDGs, criteria, indicators & tools.
 They are national level, our project is entity & product level.
 * Other UNECE traceability & transparency domains (textile & leather, agro-food).
 We build on common foundations.